-A while back I had a client sending me her blood sugar charts every few days and on those she always made some notes for me if she had any questions.
+A while back I had a client sending me her blood sugar charts every few days and on those charts she always made some notes if she had questions.

-I noticed she had 3 big question marks (???) against one of her morning blood sugar results and then again on another morning when her blood sugar levels were high at 160 (mg/dl – or 8.9mmol/l).
+Every time she sent them through, I noticed she had 3 big question marks (???) against her morning blood sugar results.
+And on another morning when her morning blood sugar levels were high at 160 mg/dl (or 8.9 mmol/l).

 She had written: